 The Foundation became GST registered on 1 October 2018.
-All amounts shown in the 2019 financial year are shown on inclusive of GST up to 30 September 2018, and exclusive of GST from 1 October 2019 (2018 financial year amounts are shown inclusive of GST).
+All amounts shown in the 2020 financial year are shown as exclusive of GST.

 (h) Cash and cash equivalents

 Cash and cash equivalents comprise cash on hand and cash at bank, deposits on call and highly liquid investments with an original maturity of three months or less, which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.